web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 Answers:
 - we would recommend our docs: https://docs.mysterium.network
-- "Also here is a study on decentralized VPN (featuring us) by @NorthwesternU, thread + paper here :https://twitter.com/MysteriumNet/status/1619616182964994049"
+- Also here is a study on decentralized VPN (featuring us) by @NorthwesternU, thread + paper here: https://twitter.com/MysteriumNet/status/1619616182964994049"

 _Observations_:
--
+- third party study could be a nice entry into a category understanding (not directly linked with the project, team)

 _Product feature_
--
+- useful links (like dVPN studies in a DYOR section)

 **nix-bitcoin**